Q: Can I protect my car(s) in bankruptcy?

 The flip side, is that if you got into a leased vehicle that has gotten just way too expensive for you to justify making continued payments, you have the option to “reject” the lease, return the vehicle to the lender and discharge or wipe out whatever balance remains.

 The same principals of exemptions and equity apply to your owned vehicles.
-The Florida-based motor vehicle exemption that applies in bankruptcy, will only protect a paltry $1,000 worth of equity.
-However, if you’re driving a “clunker” free and clear of any liens, but the fair market value is only about $1000-$3000, there’s an excellent chance that the trustee in bankruptcy will “abandon” the estate’s interest in the vehicle back to you at the closing of your bankruptcy case.
+The Florida-based motor vehicle exemption that applies in bankruptcy, will protect $5,000.00 worth of equity.
+(It was increased from $1,000.00 back on July 1, 2024.)
+However, if you’re driving a vehicle free and clear of any liens, but the fair market value is only about $6,000.00-$7,000.00, there’s a good chance that the Trustee in bankruptcy will “abandon” the estate’s interest in the vehicle back to you at the closing of your bankruptcy case, even though you’re a little beyond your $5,000.00 protected exemption.
+A loose “rule of thumb” (subject to change based on the personality and mood of any given Trustee) is that the Trustee (i.e., the bankruptcy estate) needs to net about $3,000.00 to justify the time and expense/costs of administering assets for the benefit of unsecured creditors.

-This is because if the trustee in bankruptcy were to liquidate (sell) the vehicle, you would be entitled to the first $1000 of proceeds, since that is the value of your motor vehicle exemption.
-The trustee will presumptively have costs of sale, often in the form of a buyer’s premium that could run several hundred dollars to a thousand dollars and/or storage fees.
-When these costs of sale are factored in, there would be little if any equity for the trustee to capture for the benefit of your
+Using an example of a $7,000.00 fair market value vehicle owned free and clear, if the Trustee were to liquidate (sell) the vehicle, you would be entitled to the first $5,000.00 of proceeds, since that is the value of your motor vehicle exemption.
+The Trustee will presumptively have costs of sale, often in the form of a buyer’s premium that could run several hundred dollars to a thousand dollars and/or storage fees.
+When these costs of sale are factored in, there would be little if any equity for the trustee to capture for the benefit of your unsecured creditors.

 On the flip-side, suppose you’re driving a brand new Series 8 BMW that is worth about $150,000 but you owe the bank $155,000 (negative equity).
-This is a worse situation for a bankruptcy trustee than trying to liquidate your “clunker” because you have negative equity in the vehicle.
-There is literally nothing for the trustee to liquidate, since the secured lender would have to be paid first, leaving no net proceeds available for your unsecured creditors.
-Once again, the trustee would abandon the bankruptcy estate’s interest.
+This is a worse situation for the Trustee than trying to liquidate your “clunker” because you have negative equity in the vehicle.
+There is literally nothing for the Trustee to liquidate, since the secured lender would have to be paid first, leaving no net proceeds available for your unsecured creditors.
+Once again, the Trustee would abandon the bankruptcy estate’s interest.

 Florida’s Constitutional and “Wild Card” Personal Property Exemptions in bankruptcy.
 Florida has a constitutional personal property exemption worth $1,000 to you and another $1,000 to your spouse if you are both filing for bankruptcy together.
 The exemptions are stackable ($2,000) which can be used to protect your equity in home furnishings, bank accounts, cash under the mattress, clothing, as well as excess equity in other assets that might not otherwise be full protected, such as excess equity in motor vehicles or right to receive an income tax refund.
 The exemption is found at Fla.
 Const. art.
 X, § 4(a)(2) (“Any Personal Property”).